hapax/hapax.github.io/assets/simple-physics.md

 PV \sim \mathcal{N}k_B\mathcal{T}.
 $$

 In fact, the two sides are actually equal for a dilute gas!
-This is the form of the equation we will use in the rest of the post.
+We will use the equals sign for the rest of the post.

 <p align="center">
   ⁂